 This prospective analytic controlled (cohort) study was conducted in Cardiology Department, Tanta university hospital on 80 patients with acute coronary syndrome with or without atrial fibrillation.
-Informed consent was taken from all patients for the study participation which is performed with the approval of the ethics committee, faculty of medicine, Tanta university.
 Patient refusal, with advanced liver disease, with advanced kidney disease or on dialysis and with malignancy or on chemotherapy were excluded.